HuberyGG/Awesome-LLM-Patient-Simulators/README.md

 2. **Application of Large Language Models in Medical Training Evaluation—Using ChatGPT as a Standardized Patient: Multimetric Assessment**
    [JMIR:e59435](https://www.jmir.org/2025/1/e59435)
-   *Explore the feasibility and performance of ChatGPT as a standardized patient.*
+   *Explore ChatGPT’s viability and performance as a standardized patient, using prompt engineering to refine its accuracy and use in medical assessments.*

 ## Categories